michmike/Raspberry-PI-Q/README.md

   * Run `sudo python3 relay_tester.py` from the source code below to test the relay on/off operations
 * Splice the power source for the 12v DC power source for the fan and have it go through the relay IN2 so that the relay can control the on/off power supply for the fan
 * Connect the two K thermocouples to the correct +/- on the Robogaia plate
+  * Look at the wiring pictures below that have labelled which is the Meat and which is the Grill thermocouple
 * Connect the power supply to the RPI.
 Micro-USB power supply has to be at least 2 amps

 ## Setting up the Raspberry PI 3 Model B